 Yet another DLC benefited by the painting map tool mechanic, Campus is all about cordoning off an area of your city and turning it into a bonafide university hotspot.
 Administration buildings, dorms, book clubs, even groundskeeping — you got everything you need to create your own Trade School, Liberal Arts, and University campuses.

 As your uni get new students and achieve academic objectives, the reputation of the campus grows and unlocks new buildings, allowing you to further specialise the college and the city surrounding it (or near it).
-Museums, sports stadiums, and even graduations can be arranged, and you can straight up customise your sports teams’ jerseys, vehicles and more with the money you generate from selling tickets to their sporting events.
+Museums, sports stadiums, and even graduations can be arranged, and you can straight up customise your sports teams’ jerseys, vehicles and more with the money you generate from selling tickets to their events.

 - Aviation club lets citizens take small planes for a ride, while intercity buses connect towns to each other